sciZer0/newdiscoveries/a/README.md

 Here again Isaac Newton comes into play, again with his 1 Law.

-According to Newton’s 1st Law, when an object is moving only by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is being moved by inertia it is the same that the object is being at rest.
+According to Newton’s 1st Law, when an object is moving by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is being moved by Inertia it is the same when the object is being at rest.

 In particular, the wrongness of science lies in misunderstanding the fact that in every “free-falling” there is also the Inertial motion -- there is the of distance the object is moving with Inertia (i.e. not due to Work of Gravitational Force, but only due to Inertia).